halil-burak/fuzzy-frontend/README.md

 The application will be available at http://localhost:3000.

 ## API Endpoints
--GET /api/products: Fetch all products
+- **GET /api/products: Fetch all products**
--GET /api/products/search?term={query}: Search for products by name -GET /api/products/{id}: Fetch product details by ID
+- **GET /api/products/search?term={query}: Search for products by name**
+- **GET /api/products/{id}: Fetch product details by ID**

+## Project Structure

+fuzzy-frontend/
+├── public/
+│   ├── index.html
+│   ├── product-detail.html
+├── src/
+├── .env
+├── package.json

+### Usage
+- Open the application in your browser.
+- Use the search bar to search for products by name.
+- Click on a product to view its details.